Mathematics (MATH)

 MATH 6737.
 Numerical Diff Equations.
 3 Credits.

 Numerical solution and analysis of differential equations: initial-value and boundary-value problems; finite difference and finite element methods.
-Prerequisites: MATH 2248; MATH 2522 or MATH 2544; MATH 3230, MATH 3201, or MATH 3737 recommended.
+Prerequisites: Calculus and linear algebra required in addition to differential equations or numerical analysis.

 MATH 6990.
 Special Topics.
 1-18 Credits.